 But instead of focusing on different types of introverts, I’d rather describe a few career categories that people who like to be alone would enjoy.

-If working from home is not the best job for you as an introvert, read How to Find a Career for Introverts.
+If working from home isn’t for you, read How to Find a Career for Introverts.

-An online career is one of the best jobs for introverts
+2. An online career – one of the best types jobs for introverts

 “As an air traffic controller, you don’t need to talk to anybody except the pilots under your control, and when you do, it’s very regimented, routine, and there is no superfluous dialogue,” says Andrew on What Would Be Ideal Jobs for Introverts?
 “There’s no dealing with the masses, it’s just you, the pilots, and maybe a half dozen other people (depending on your location) in your immediate vicinity.
 And communications with these colleagues are all business.
 No room for small talk when you’re responsible for the lives of hundreds of people at any given moment.”